Unstructured-IO/unstructured/README.md

 Additionally, if you're planning to contribute to `unstructured`, we provide you an optional `pre-commit` configuration file to ensure your code matches the formatting and linting standards used in `unstructured`.
-If you'd prefer not having code changes auto-tidied before every commit, you can use  `make check` to see whether any linting or formatting changes should be applied, and `make tidy` to apply them.
+If you'd prefer not to have code changes auto-tidied before every commit, you can use  `make check` to see whether any linting or formatting changes should be applied, and `make tidy` to apply them.

 If using the optional `pre-commit`, you'll just need to install the hooks with `pre-commit install` since the